-For over 100 years, the Princeton-Blairstown Center has provided adventure-based, experiential education to vulnerable youth.
-What began in 1908 as a summer camp run by Princeton University students and faculty has evolved into a wide variety of year-round programs serving over 6,500 young people from the Mid-Atlantic states.
-Today our award-winning Summer Bridge Program serves as the centerpiece of the Center's work and provides week-long educational programs to approximately 450 under-served students from Trenton, Newark and New York City free of charge.
+For more than 110 years, the Princeton-Blairstown Center has provided adventure-based, experiential education to vulnerable youth.
+What began in 1908 as a summer camp run by Princeton University students and faculty has evolved into a wide variety of year-round programs serving nearly 8,000 young people each year.
+Today, our award-winning Summer Bridge and Leader-In-Training Programs serve as the centerpiece of the Center's work, and provide educational programs to approximately 550 students from low-income

 As a leader in social emotional learning, the Princeton-Blairstown Center offers vulnerable young people the opportunity to leave distractions behind and to build bonds, self-confidence, and leadership skills through unique, adventure-based experiences and personal challenges.

-Whether working with our social emotional learning team in a school or with a group of enthusiastic adventure facilitators and instructors in our Summer Bridge Program, students feel supported, empowered, and inspired to change their behaviors and futures for the better.
+When working with our enthusiastic facilitators in school or at our beautiful Blairstown Campus, students feel supported, empowered, and inspired to change their behaviors and futures for the better.

-Generous donors, leadership, staff, partners, and friends have made Princeton-Blairstown Center's challenging work a success throughout our 108-year history.
+Generous donors, leadership, staff, partners, and friends have made Princeton-Blairstown Center's challenging work a success throughout our 110-year history.
 Learn more, and join them!